 Poets Charles Alexander and Susan Thackrey read new work and converse with the audience.
-This event is free and open to the public.

 Charles Alexander is a poet, bookmaker, and founder/director of Chax Press, author of 5 full-length books of poetry and 11 chapbooks, editor of one critical work on the state of the book arts in America, author of multiple essays, articles, and reviews.
 His most recent books of poetry are Pushing Water, published by Cuneiform Press, and the chapbooks Some Sentences Look for Some Periods, a chapbook, and Two Pushing Waters, both from Little Red Leaves Textile Series.
 He has taught literature and writing at Naropa University, University of Arizona, and elsewhere, and currently is Poet & Designer in Residence at the University of Houston-Victoria, where he directs the MFA Creative Writing Program and manages the UHV Center for the Arts.
 He is a past recipient of the Arizona Arts Award, and has participated in the TAMAAS Poetry Translation Project in Paris.
 In January 2016 served as a faculty member for US Poets in Mexico.
 He lives in Victoria, Texas, with his partner, the painter Cynthia Miller.